-Some of the more popular adventure, sightseeing and recreational destinations in the region of Hope include the Japanese Friendship Gardens in Memorial Park, Manning Park, Kawkawa Lake, Skagit Valley Provincial Park, Emory Creek Provincial Park, Lake of the Woods, Kettle Valley Railway Trail, Cascade Recreational Area, Mount Hope Lookout Trail, Nicolum River Provincial Park, Sasquatch Provincial Park and the Othello Tunnels.
+A few of the more popular, some would say best, activity destinations and sightseeing highlights located in and around Hope, British Columbia includes the Japanese Friendship Gardens in Memorial Park, Manning Park, Kawkawa Lake, Skagit Valley Provincial Park, Emory Creek Provincial Park, Lake of the Woods, Kettle Valley Railway Trail, Cascade Recreational Area, Mount Hope Lookout Trail, Nicolum River Provincial Park, Sasquatch Provincial Park and the Othello Tunnels.